 Stopped at.
 Courageous Conversation: Formative Assessment and Grading.
 With all the education action around Standards-Based Instruction, Understanding By Design, Assessment for Learning, Grading for Learning, Project-Based Learning, Competency-Based Instruction and more, we need to have a frank conversation about formative assessment and grading.

 This may be a difficult conversation to have.
 Educators may end up mourning the loss of past practices and frameworks.
+It is a paradigm shift, and consequently, we need to have empathy for all stakeholders as transitions occur.
 Freedom to Fail.
 10 questions to ask yourself before giving an assessment: 1).

 As my school has undertaken the task of transitioning from a traditional grading system to standards-based grading, we've learned a great deal along the way.
 We have observed a shift in the school culture from a fixed mindset to a growth mindset (Dweck, 2008).
 Under standards-based grading, our teachers have created an opportunity for students to persevere in the face of challenges.
 Educational Leadership:Expecting Excellence:Seven Reasons for Standards-Based Grading.
 Grades That Show What Students Know.
 No-Zero Grading Policy In Lowndes County Schools Require Retesting Opportunities For Failing Students (UPDATED) Lowndes County Schools students in Georgia can relax a little -- 3rd through 8th graders can no longer receive zeros on assignments.

 Under a new policy, report cards and progress reports will reflect a 60 out of 100 as the lowest grade, and teachers must offer students opportunities to retake tests and redo assignments until a passing grade is earned.
 The highest grade earned will be recorded, and teachers cannot record zeros, but can give an "incomplete" for work not turned in after insisting that the assignment be completed.
 UPDATE 2/5/2012 11:00 A.M.: Lowndes County Schools Superintendent E. Steven Smith issued a statement Saturday.
 Compare formative and summative assessments.

 Standards Based Grading.
 The Flipped Classroom vs the Flipped Mastery Classroom.
 School Failure.
 Assessment, Intervention, and Prevention in Primary Pediatric Care Robert S.

-" Ever assign the big project, test, or report at the end of a unit and find yourself shocked with the results, and not in a good way?
-To Inform, Not Punish Believe me, I've been there: wanting to punish the lazy, the cocky, the nonchalant.
+But what about informal or formative assessments?
+Are we putting enough effort into these?
+What Are They?
+Informal, or formative assessments are about checking for understanding in an effective way in order to guide instruction.
 Standards%20Based.pdf.
 Marzanos%209%20strategies.pdf.
 Why We Must Get It Wrong To Get It Right & 4 Other Facts About Learning.
 Posted by Holly Fawcett Why is it that you can sit in a training session for half a day, really enjoy it and think it’s the best learning opportunity you’ve had all year, and then a week later you’ve forgotten almost all of what you had learned.

 Standards Based Grading in a percentage based world.
 I’m participating in the math blogging initiative and thankfully the list of writing prompts is not intimidating.